 And the need for legal ways to enter Europe is essential.
 What we see today, also in the public perception, is that people see migration as an unmanaged problem, because people can arrive in Europe only by illegal means.
 Once they get there, they can ask for asylum, and we have to see whether they have the right to be treated as refugees or not.
 What we need is to process those demands beforehand, and to create legal and secure ways to get into Europe for those who have the right – for refugees and asylum protection.

 Roberto Castaldi: On the one hand, many people in the West are afraid of right-wing extremists and think that the best way to cope with them is to get closer to their positions to appease the voters.
 I don't think this is the case.
 What we've seen so far is that when there was a strong leader willing and able to take on the challenge, he or she won.
 That was the case with Macron.
 Traditional mainstream parties have tried to depict themselves as closer to the position of the right-wing.
 The result has been that the electorate did not increase their votes, but decreased them.
 That was the case for instance in Bavaria with the Christian Social Union, or in Germany with the Christian Democratic Union.

 Sputnik: Many are critical of Clinton even touching on the topic of immigration, saying they remember 2011 when Clinton was a very vocal defender of the Libyan military intervention.
 Many believe that this is one of the reasons we had the refugee crisis in Europe in the first place.
 Do you agree with this?

 Sputnik: How were these statements by Clinton taken by the media in Europe?

-Roberto Castaldi: In some countries they were taken up in a very significant way.
-In some others they weren't.
-But overall I think they are not a main issue today in Europe, [partly] because Clinton is no longer in a position to set the tone or the political debate either in the US or in Europe.
+Roberto Castaldi: In some countries, they were taken up in a very significant way.
+In some others, they weren't.
+But overall I think they are not the main issue today in Europe, [partly] because Clinton is no longer in a position to set the tone or the political debate either in the US or in Europe.